Slim Thug: Early life

-Music career
+Career

 Already Platinum (2005–08)

+Slim Thug, alongside Paul Wall, guest performed on fellow Houstonian Mike Jones' 2004 single "Still Tippin'", which peaked at number 60 on the Billboard Hot 100, received platinum certification by the Recording Industry Association of America (RIAA), and led all three rappers to mainstream recognition.
+Slim Thug signed with Interscope Geffen A&M Records, and was paired with American singer Pharrell Williams to further to his career.
+Williams' Star Trak Entertainment and Interscope Records released Thug's debut album, Already Platinum, in July 2005 after several delays.

-Slim Thug's big debut album with Star Trak Entertainment & Interscope Records, Already Platinum, was released in July 2005 after many delays.
-It premiered on #2 on the Billboard 200 albums chart and sold 130,000 copies in its first week.
-Singles included "3 Kings" (featuring T.I. and Bun B), and "I Ain't Heard of That" (featuring Pharrell and Bun B).
-Slim Thug appeared on Still Tippin' with Mike Jones and Paul Wall, Beyoncé Knowles's #1 single "Check on It" and Gwen Stefani's "Luxurious".
+Critical responses were generally positive and the album peaked at number two on the Billboard 200 chart, selling 130,000 units in its first week.
+Its singles included "Like a Boss", "3 Kings" (featuring T.I. and Bun B) and "I Ain't Heard of That" (featuring Pharrell and Bun B).
+Also in 2005, Thug gained wider recognition with his appearance on fellow Houstonian, singer Beyoncé's single "Check on It", which peaked atop the Billboard Hot 100, and Gwen Stefani's "Luxurious", which peaked at number 21.
 With the Boss Hogg Outlawz, Slim Thug released three albums, Boyz N Blue (2004), Serve & Collect (2007) and Back by Blockular Demand: Serve & Collect II (2008).
-He left Star Trak & Interscope Records in 2008.
+He left Star Trak and Interscope Records in 2008.

 Boss of All Bosses (2009)

 Slim Thug's second solo album Boss of All Bosses was released in 2009.
 Although not as successful as his debut album, Boss of All Bosses debuted at #15 on the Billboard 200 with 32,000 copies sold in the first week released.
 It included the single "I Run".